kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 title My Awesome OS
 ```

-You can use a custom boot splash screen `--splash` flag to enki.
+You can use a custom boot splash screen by specifying the  `--splash` flag when calling enki.

 ```bash {class="only-flavors=Ubuntu+24.04,Fedora+40"}